alxsad/docker-psysh/README.md

 # docker-psysh
-Docker container with Psysh (REPL implementation for PHP)
+Docker image with psysh: read-eval-print loop implementation for PHP